SensingKit/SensingKit-iOS/README.md

 ## Using the Library

-- Import and init SensingKit as shown bellow:
+Import and init SensingKit as shown bellow:

+*Objective-C*
 ```objectivec
 #import <SensingKit/SensingKit.h>